 Delete SQL Server Roles using SSMS

 To delete the existing Server Roles, Please expand the Server Roles folder to select the required role name.
-Right-click on the role name that you want to delete, and select Delete option from the context menu as we shown below.
+Right-click on the role name that you want to delete, and select Delete option

-Delete SQL Server Roles using T-SQL
+Delete SQL Server Roles using DROP Server Role

 -- Create New SQL Roles USE [master] GO DROP SERVER ROLE [udr_dbcreator]; -- This is Role Name GO